Valentine's Day Word Wall Cards for Preschoolers

 • Phonological awareness – sounding out the beginning letter or the syllables in the words.

-• Memory – remembering letter names and sounds, and words.
+• Memory – remembering letter names, sounds, and words.

 • Set creation skills – matching pictures with words.